flannerym/Specimen1/README.md

 Herbaria with specimens collected before Linnaeus’s work were often neglected in the past, because the plants weren’t named according to his system.
 However, these materials are being reexamined with interesting results.
 In 1587 Hendrik Meyer, a Dutch collector working in Surinam, gathered specimens growing there including two African food plants:  okra and sesame, giving evidence that African enslaved persons brought to work on plantations had carried seeds with them, one of many examples of the early movement of plants with links to the slave trade.
 This suggests how herbaria can contribute crucial evidence on cultural and political history and reveal what had long remained hidden.

 Herbaria with specimens collected before Linnaeus’s work were often neglected in the past, because the plants weren’t named according to his system.
 However, these materials are being reexamined with interesting results.
-In 1587 Hendrik Meyer, a Dutch collector working in Surinam, gathered specimens growing there including two African food plants:  okra and sesame, giving evidence that African enslaved persons brought to work on plantations had carried seeds with them, one of many examples of the early movement of plants with links to the slave trade.
+In 1687 Hendrik Meyer, a Dutch collector working in Surinam, gathered specimens growing there including two African food plants:  okra and sesame, giving evidence that African enslaved persons brought to work on plantations had carried seeds with them, one of many examples of the early movement of plants with links to the slave trade.
 This suggests how herbaria can contribute crucial evidence on cultural and political history and reveal what had long remained hidden.

 <param ve-image fit
-       label="
+       label="Specimen of wild sesame (<em>Sesamum radiatum</em>), vernacular name given as Bowangala" description="In the Paul Hermann Herbarium, Naturalis Biodiversity Center, Leiden. license"public domain"

 url="https://herbariumworld.files.wordpress.com/2022/08/meyer_bowangala.jpg">